dansholds/grapple-comps-min/content/posts/14786-adcc-us-open-las-vegas-nv.md

-MATCH LENGTHS:
+MATCH LENGTHS-

-Kids (up to age 12): 4 minutesTeens and juveniles (age 13-17): 5 minutesAdults: 6 minutesMasters: 5 minutes
+Kids (up to age 12)- 4 minutesTeens and juveniles (age 13-17)- 5 minutesAdults- 6 minutesMasters- 5 minutes

-COACHES:
+COACHES-

 1 free coach pass per every 5 students registered from that same academy, minimum of 5 students.
-Example:
+Example-

-0-4 competitors: No coach pass5-9 competitors: 1 coach pass10-14 competitors: 2 coach passes
+0-4 competitors- No coach pass5-9 competitors- 1 coach pass10-14 competitors- 2 coach passes

 And so forth.

-SPECTATORS:
+SPECTATORS-

 Please keep in mind that the Las Vegas Open and West Coast Trials are separate events.

-One day, two day, or three day spectator tickets can be purchased in advance (no refunds) here: (coming soon)
+One day, two day, or three day spectator tickets can be purchased in advance (no refunds) here- (coming soon)

 Tickets will also be available at the door.